 - Check to see if they have downloaded the game

 - Set time limits for playing Clash of Clans

 - Allow you to block all apps instantly to get your child’s attention

 - Enable you to set a schedule for your child’s game time

-Clash of Clans can be addictive or contain inappropriate messages from other users but generally speaking it’s safe for your child.
+Clash of Clans can be addictive and have inappropriate messages, but it’s generally safe for kids.
 As long as you are attentive enough to know when your child needs a break from the game, you can relax.